Imangnp/heritage-housing-issues/README.md

 ## How to use this repo

-1. Use this template to create your GitHub project reposi
+1. Use this template to create your GitHub project repo

 1. Log into <a href="https://app.codeanywhere.com/" target="_blank" rel="noreferrer">CodeAnywhere</a> with your GitHub account.